armancohan/arxiv-tools/README.md

 Download pdf files:

-`python download.py --manifest-file /path/to/pdf-manifest --mode pdf --output-dir /path/to/output`
+`python download.py --manifest_file /path/to/pdf-manifest --mode pdf --output_dir /path/to/output`

 Download source files:

-`python download.py --manifest-file /path/to/src-manifest --mode src --output-dir /path/to/output`
+`python download.py --manifest_file /path/to/src-manifest --mode src --output_dir /path/to/output`

 This will download all the files in the directory that you designated as output.